Vector clock

 A vector clock is a data structure used for determining the partial ordering of events in a distributed system and detecting causality violations.
 Just as in Lamport timestamps, inter-process messages contain the state of the sending process's logical clock.
-A vector clock of a system of N processes is an array/vector of N logical clocks, one clock per process; a local "largest possible values" copy of the global clock-array is kept in each process.
+A vector clock of a system of n processes is a vector (equivalently, a 1-dimensional array) of n logical clocks, one clock per process.
+Besides maintaining its own clock, every process also keeps track of the largest value of each of the other processes' clocks that it has so far been informed of.

-Denote $VC_i$ as the vector clock maintained by process $i$, the clock updates proceed as follows:
+The clock updates proceed as follows, where $VC_i$ denotes the value of the vector clock maintained by process $i$:

 Example of a system of vector clocks.
 Events in the blue region are the causes leading to event B4, whereas those in the red region are the effects of event B4.